The Menstrual Cycle: What is Normal?

 • Days 25-28: If the egg is not fertilized, the uterus is told to get rid of the lining and the egg breaks down.
 The cycle begins again with the first menstrual period.

 A change in your menstrual cycle could be due to many reasons, including menopause and perimenopause.
-If you are experiencing other symptoms related to hormonal changes, a dietary supplement could help in your everyday life.
-At 4HER, we understand that managing hormonal changes can be challenging for women, especially during menopause.
-That’s why we’ve developed a dietary supplement to support you through this time.
+If you are experiencing other symptoms related to hormonal changes or imbalance, a dietary supplement could help in your everyday life.
+At 4HER, we understand that managing hormonal changes and imbalances can be challenging for women, and that's why we developed a range of supplements, including 4HER Hormonal Balance and 4HER Menopause.

 * 4HER is a dietary supplement and cannot replace medication or relieve symptoms due to illness.